|Best power strip surge protector||Kasa Smart HS300 Plug Power Strip||Check Price||

 The Kasa HS300 is one of the best smart surge protectors on the market, offering 1,710 joules of surge protection in a sleek white finish and slim design that will be welcome in any office or home environment.
 It has a host of useful features onboard including scheduling, remote control of devices, and power consumption monitoring that are all accessible within the app.
 It’s compatible with Alexa, Google Home, and Microsoft Cortana for users who want to harness the voice control feature, but this unit also has the ability to work as a standalone product with no hub required.

-Best surge protector with USB ports: Anker Power Strip Surge Protector
+Best surge protector for college dorms: Anker Power Strip Surge Protector

 Perfect for media centers, office applications, and more.
 Amazon